GA-BEWD-2014/BEWD-2014/05_Classes_Objects/homework/midterm.md

 ##GRADING
 Your midterm is concidered completed if it meets all requirements above.
-Your instructor and T.A will provide you with feedback for your midterm.
+Your instructor and T.A will provide you with feedback.

 Ideas:

-omdapi.com
+*	omdapi.com
+*	Twitter api